 - a.
 Budget and plan for correction of both typical recurring deficiencies and other material deficiencies during all upkeeps, availabilities, Planned Incremental Availabilities and Docking Planned Incremental Availabilities. - b.
-Assign groom teams as necessary, to assist SF in maintaining the material condition of the propulsion plant. - c.
-Provide the maintenance and inspection training requested by SF.
+Assign groom teams as necessary, to assist Ship's Force in maintaining the material condition of the propulsion plant. - c.
+Provide the maintenance and inspection training requested by Ship's Force.
 This provisioning of training will include funding a shipyard MCAP team requested by the RMO in support of the pre-deployment MCAI.
-This small team (five to ten-person notional size) provides (1) targeted training and deck-plate feedback to SF in support of the inspection, and (2) acts as an independent check for both the ship and the TYCOM that the ship's MCAP program is being administered in a manner that supports the intent of the program.
+This small team (five to ten-person notional size) provides (1) targeted training and deck-plate feedback to Ship's Force in support of the inspection, and (2) acts as an independent check for both the ship and the TYCOM that the ship's MCAP program is being administered in a manner that supports the intent of the program.